liangzheng816/OfficeDocs-SharePoint/migration/mm-dropbox-step6-migrate-monitor.md

 ---
 # Step 6:  Migrate and monitor your Dropbox migration

-Once you've reviewed the accounts, confirmed the destinations, and correctly mapped identities, you're ready to migrate.
+Once you review the accounts, confirm the destinations, and correctly map identities, you're ready to migrate.

 >[!Important]
 >We strongly recommend that you don't rename or move migrated files before the final migration has been completed.
 Doing so results in files being overwritten.